Vehicular ad hoc network: Simulations

-Further simulations are also done for communication channel modeling that captures the complexities of wireless network for VANETs.
+Further simulations could also be done for communication channel modeling that captures the complexities of wireless network for VANETs.

 Standards

-Major standardization of VANET protocol stacks is taking place in the U.S., in Europe, and in Japan, corresponding to their dominance in the automotive industry.
+Major standardization of VANET protocol stacks is taking place in the U.S., in Europe, and in Japan, corresponding to these regions' dominance in the automotive industry.

 In the U.S., the IEEE 1609 WAVE Wireless Access in Vehicular Environments protocol stack builds on IEEE 802.11p WLAN operating on seven reserved channels in the 5.9 GHz frequency band.

 The WAVE protocol stack is designed to provide multi-channel operation (even for vehicles equipped with only a single radio), security, and lightweight application layer protocols.

 Within the IEEE Communications Society, there is a Technical Subcommittee on Vehicular Networks & Telematics Applications (VNTA).
 The charter of this committee is to actively promote technical activities in the field of vehicular networks, V2V, V2R and V2I communications, standards, communications-enabled road and vehicle safety, real-time traffic monitoring, intersection management technologies, future telematics applications, and ITS-based services.

 Radio frequencies

-In the US, the systems will use a region of the 5.9 GHz band set aside by the United States Congress, the unlicensed frequency also used by Wi-Fi.
+In the US, the systems could use a region of the 5.9 GHz band set aside by the United States Congress, the unlicensed frequency also used by Wi-Fi.
 The US V2V standard, commonly known as WAVE ("Wireless Access for Vehicular Environments"), builds upon the lower-level IEEE 802.11p standard, as early as 2004.

 The European Commission Decision 2008/671/EC harmonises the use of the 5 875-5 905 MHz frequency band for transport safety ITS applications.
 In Europe V2V is standardised as ETSI ITS, a standard also based on IEEE 802.11p.
 C-ITS, cooperative ITS, is also a term used in EU policy making, closely linked to ITS-G5 and V2V.